d2l-ai/d2l-en/README.md

   <img width="200"  src="static/frontpage/_images/notebook.gif">
 </p>

 This open-source book represents our attempt to make deep learning approachable, teaching you the concepts, the context, and the code.
+The entire book is drafted in Jupyter notebooks, seamlessly integrating exposition figures, math, and interactive examples with self-contained code.

 Our goal is to offer a resource that could
 1. be freely available for everyone;